 - Ensure that the rights of people about whom the information is held can be fully exercised under the Act.

 Where Nord Anglia collects sensitive personal data, it will take appropriate steps to ensure that it has explicit consent to hold, use and retain such data.
 Sensitive personal data includes personal data about an individual’s racial or ethnic origin, political opinions, religious beliefs, trade union membership, physical or mental health, sex life, details of the commission or alleged commission of any offence and any court proceedings relating to the commission of an offence.

-Companies within the Nord Anglia group may share personal data (only within the Nord Anglia group and excluding sensitive personal data) to enable them to integrate administrative tasks such as address changes.
+Companies within Nord Anglia's group of companies and the Nord Anglia Schools may share personal data (excluding sensitive personal data except where express consent has been given) to enable them to integrate administrative tasks such as address changes.
 This helps to maintain consistent records across the group.

 NOTE TO DATA SUBJECTS

 Under the Act, any person who believes Nord Anglia may hold personal data about them may write to request a copy of this personal data from Nord Anglia.
 Nord Anglia is legally permitted to charge a fee (currently £10) for providing this information.
 If the details we hold about you are inaccurate, you have the right to ask us to correct, rectify, block or erase such inaccurate information.
 In certain circumstances you may have the right to prevent processing.